6 Types of Basic Emotions and Their Effect on Human Behavior

 - Short-term – your current experience, often triggered by temporary stimuli

-- Medium-term – overall sense of well-being and feel that your life is well-lived
+- Medium-term – overall sense of well-being and feeling that your life is well-lived

 - Long-term – a conscious approach to flourishing as a human being

 Most human beings are engaged, consciously or unconsciously, in actions that will improve their happiness levels.
 Sometimes, these actions can have an opposite or short-lived effect.
 It’s why you might feel unsure of what to answer when asked, “Are you happy?”